Megaloschizont

-History of the Term
+History of the term

-The term was first used by Clay G. Huff from the University of Chicago.
+The term megaloschizont was first used by Clay G. Huff from the University of Chicago.
 In studying various infectious diseases caused by parasitic protozoans from the Apicomplexa phylum, Dr. Huff noticed two types of schizonts developing in the infected hosts.
 He noticed smaller schizonts were found in the hepatic regions of the host, these ranged in size from 11 to 18 micrometers.
 The larger schizonts, ranging in size from 60 to 105 micrometers, were found in blood vessels or in contact with the muscle tissue.
 Dr. Huff referred to these large schizonts as megaloshizonts.
 It was hypothesized that in this particular case, the megaloschizont (produced asexually) was responsible for producing merozoites that would develop into gametocytes, the sexually reproducing stage of the Apicomplexa life cycle.

-Background Information
+Background information

 Megaloshizonts are part of the Apicomplexa life cycle.
 They are formed during a process called schizogony, which can also be called merogony.
 This is an asexual reproductive process found primarily in parasitic protists.
 The parasitic, infectious cell that infects a host is called a sporozoite.
 This sporozoite infects the host organism by entering the blood stream and eventually settling in a vital organ such as the heart, liver, lung, or spleen.
 Once infecting the host organism's cell, the sporozoite begins feeding and growing.
 While it is feeding and growing, the cell is known as a trophozoite.
 This trophozoite is the cell that begins the process of schizogony.

 The process of schizogony is when a cell undergoes multiple nuclear divisions before undergoing cytokinesis or division of the cytoplasm.
 There is no specific number of nuclear divisions during schizogony.
 The number of nuclear divisions is species specific and even within a single species the number of nuclear divisions can differ depending on the phase of the life cycle.
 For example, Plasmodium (parasite that can cause malaria) undergoes four different types of schizogony producing anywhere from 8 to over 20,000 nuclei.
 A cell currently undergoing schizogony is known as a schizont.
 If a cell has a very large number of nuclei, it is known as a megaloschizont.

 The thousands of nuclei in a megaloschizont become merozoites.
 Merozoites are non-mobile cells that are circulated through the host by the bloodstream and infect other cells in the host organism.
 Merozoites are released when the megaloschizont breaks apart.
 This can be caused by the megaloschizont simply reaching full capacity and self-lysing of the membrane or it can be caused by the membrane being attacked by the organism's immune-response cells.